minprog/uva-prog-wis/30 Week 3/05 Problem Set 3/10 Problem Set 3.md

 $$n+m+1=k$$, since this means that the second substring match starts one element beyond the end of the first substring.

-Write a function called `constrainedMatchPair` which takes three arguments: a tuple representing starting points for the first substring, a tuple representing starting points for the second substring, and the length of the first substring.
+Write a function called `constrained_match_pair` which takes three arguments: a tuple representing starting points for the first substring, a tuple representing starting points for the second substring, and the length of the first substring.
 The function should return a tuple of all members (call it